npalm/2023-10-06-devopsdays-madrid/slides.md

 _color: #EABEDB
 -->

-# Source needs CI/CD
+# Atumation as a habit

-- First class citizen
+- CI/CD a First-class citizen

 - As easy as for Open Source

-- But with entrpise needs
+- But with enterprise needs

 <!--